AnandSwaraj/Django_Projects2/README.md

 # Django_Projects2
 1st project on django .
-Just go to mysite->settings.py. scroll down and enter password for EMAIL_HOST_PASSWORD  feild to get the email functionality working
+Just go to mysite->settings.py. scroll down and enter password for EMAIL_HOST_PASSWORD  field to get the email functionality working